-- a. assuring the quality of the examinations and final examinations; - b. assuring the quality of the organisation and procedures relating to examinations and final examinations; - c. in the bachelor's programme, issuing the (binding) study advice on behalf of the Faculty Board, as referred to in article 7.8b of the Act and the Leiden University Regulation on the Binding Study Advice; - d. compiling an annual report of its activities for the Faculty Board;
+- a. assuring the quality of the examinations and final examinations; - b. assuring the quality of the organisation and procedures relating to examinations and final examinations; - c. in the bachelor's programme, issuing the (binding) study advice on behalf of the Faculty Board, as referred to in article 7.8b of the Act and the Leiden University Regulation on the Binding Study Advice: - d. in the bachelor's programme, pre-master's programme, educational module and master's programme, issuing the study progress decision to students with a residence permit on behalf of the e. compiling an annual report of its activities for the Faculty Board;